Installation of a Wood Floor

 First of all, you have to make sure there are no traces of stain, paint and/or varnish on your hardwood floors.
 However, if this is not the case, you'll have to strip and sand the surface.
 This part of the job can sure be made easier by using products specifically formulated for wood stripping.
-The wood has then to be sanded in order to remove most of imperfections.
+The wood has then to be sanded to remove most of the imperfections.
 If you are sanding a considerable area of your floor, an electric sander can sure be useful.
 For good results, always sand the floor in the same direction as the wood grain.

 Step two: It's time to stain.

 Now that you are ready to stain, make sure the surface is pretty clean and dry.
-It's recommended to test the stain on an very small portion of the flooring to confirm you got the desired shade.
+It's recommended to test the stain on a very small portion of the flooring to confirm you got the desired shade.
 You're now ready to stain the floor.
 Apply the wood stain evenly with a specific sponge designed for this job (available at hardware stores and paint dealers), wiping the excess off with a rag.
 Let dry

 Step three: Applying varnish.